viktoriaszabo-sz/Thesis-Project-Ovarian-Condition-Classification/README.md

 # Medical Image Classification of Various Ovarian Conditions

-This repository is for the project , on which I've written my bachelor's thesis, "Convolutional Neural Network for Medical Image Classification"
+This repository is for the project, on which I've written my bachelor's thesis, "Convolutional Neural Network for Medical Image Classification"

 In the project, I used openly accessible datasets from RoboFlow: